 - Dr. Degnim is a surgeon at Mayo Clinic in Rochester, Minnesota.
 She also is a professor of surgery at Mayo Clinic College of Medicine and Science.
 Her research focuses mainly on improving the accuracy of breast cancer risk prediction, which also improves breast cancer prevention.
 Dr. Degnim also leads research efforts related to improving the quality of breast surgery by reducing complications of surgery.
 She has pioneered clinical research on breast lymphedema and clinical trials on the use of drain antisepsis techniques to reduce surgical site infection.

 - Dr. Goetz is a medical oncologist at Mayo Clinic in Rochester, Minnesota.
-He also is a professor of oncology and of pharmacology at Mayo Clinic College of Medicine and Science, and a co-director of the Mayo Clinic Breast Cancer SPORE.
+He also is a professor of oncology and of pharmacology at Mayo Clinic College of Medicine and Science, and director of the Mayo Clinic Breast Cancer SPORE.
 He is a member of the National Cancer Institute Breast Cancer Steering Committee and the Translational Breast Cancer Research Consortium Steering Committee.
 Dr. Goetz's research focuses on estrogen receptor positive breast cancer, the development of biomarkers, and advancing novel therapeutics for endocrine-resistant breast cancer.
 His work also includes several comprehensive omics cancer studies designed to prospectively identify biomarkers of response in women with advanced or metastatic breast cancer — the Breast Cancer Genome-Guided Therapy (BEAUTY) and PROMISE studies.